 Conclusion

-(3 estimates, average: 5,00 out of 5)
+(3 ratings, average: 5,00 out of 5)

 All materials on the site were prepared by specialists in the field of surgery, anatomy and specialized disciplines.

-Indications for removal of adenoids
+Indications for adenoid removal

-The indications for adenotomy are:
+Indications for adenotomy are:

 • Recurrent otitis media and hearing loss in one or both ears;